haven1network/validator/Readme.md

     tailscale status
     ```

-- You can spin up the node by running docker compose in the validator folder
+- You can spin up the node by running docker-compose in the validator folder

     ```bash
-    docker-compose up
+    docker-compose up -d
     ```

 ### Test Node is Validating